wp-plugins/loading-page/readme.txt

 = Q: Could I display the loading screen on homepage only? =

 A: Yes, that's possible.
+Go to the settings page of plugin and check the option "homepage only".

+= Q: Is possible display the loading screen in some pages only? =

-Go to the settings page of plugin and check the box "Display loading screen only on homepage".
+A: Yes, that's possible.
+Go to the settings page of plugin and check the option "the specific pages", and enter the posts or pages IDs, separated by the comma symbol ",".

 = Q: Might I display an image as loading screen background? =